 UV Protection.
-The majority of goggles are going to provide a superior level of protection from the UVA rays.
+The majority of goggles are going to provide a superior level of protection from UVA rays.
 However, as the quality of the lens goes up, so do the prices.
-A higher end goggle is also going to shield the eyes from the full spectrum of the UV rays, which include UVA, UVB, and UVC, along with other types of potentially harmful radiation, including blue light rays or HEV.
+A higher-end goggle is also going to shield the eyes from the full spectrum of UV rays, which include UVA, UVB, and UVC, along with other types of potentially harmful radiation, including blue light rays or HEV.

 There are some manufacturers that offer interchangeable lenses for their goggles.